PrashanjeetH/Creator/README.md

 - Goto the Creator directory.
 - Open terminal in the current working directory.
+- Give exe. permission to the file. `chmod +x creator.sh`
 - RUN ``` ./creator.sh -p YOUR_PROJECT_NAME -a YOUR_APP_NAME ```

 ## IMPORTANT